Simran-B/gitbook-plugin-callouts/README.md

 ### Usage

-You can now provide callouts in various ways using the `hint` tag.
+Various types of callouts can be embedded using a `hint` block.

 ```markdown
 {% hint 'info' %}